What is Temporary Traffic Control?

 A permit may be obtained in the following ways:

-- A registered Right-of-Way user may submit application by fax to the Public Works Right-of-Way Section.
+- A registered Right-of-Way user may submit an application to the Public Works Department by fax at 816-969-1809.
 Approved permits can be issued by fax to the applicant.

 Questions about this procedure may be directed to the Public Works Department at publicworks@cityofLS.net or by calling 816.969.1800.